dhairya-quash/TEST-REPO/README.md

 ### Easy Setup

-- **Quick Integration:** Integrate the Quash SDK with your application in less than 5 minutes.
+- **Quick Integration:** Integrate the Quash Max SDK with your application in less than 5 minutes.
 - **Detailed Guides:** Follow our comprehensive guides for seamless setup.

 ### In-App Bug Reporting